vic-ma/howtodismantle.github.io/_posts/2026-01-22-Draw-Sign-Approve-A-New-Interactive-Drawing-Area-for-Peakboard.md

 We also set the folder and filename to save the screenshot under, inside Peakboard Hub.
 We construct the filename by combining the value of the `OrderNo` variable and the current timestamp.

 Of course, you can also choose to send the screenshot elsewhere, like Sharepoint or an email address.
-All you need to do is choose one of the other Building Blocks, under *CONTROLS > Screen1 > Groups.* You can even converting the screenshot to Base64 with *Generate a Base64 string* Then, you can send it to any external system.
+All you have to do is choose one of the other Building Blocks, under *CONTROLS > Screen1 > Groups.* You can even converting the screenshot to Base64, by using *Generate a Base64 string* Then, you can send it to any arbitrary external system.

 ## Result